snehccurry/Heema/README.md

 19) windows theme buttons, like back buttons, etc. ✔
 20) card buttons (NEEDED, there are many examples of card buttons) that gives user more view about what is does, and also more information)
 21) icon card label
+22) rounded buttons
+23) rounded window ✔
+24) fix the auto pack features, add parameters to them, like left_frame, add kwargs.
+25) use ctypes to access winapi's windowmanager to access the themes locally.
+26) add support for dlls to support rounded corners on previous machines